Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Enhanced-Data-Service.md

 ---

-## EDS using PaymentCard
+## PaymentCard Request

-The merchant can initiate EDS request transaction by passing the card details of the customer and using `PaymentCard` as a payment source.
+The merchant can initiate Enhanced Data Service request transaction by passing the card details of the customer and using `PaymentCard` as a payment source.

 ### Additional Requirements